 Furthermore, the impact of hormones extends beyond individual health to interpersonal relationships.
 Hormones influence social behaviors, attraction, and mate selection.
 Oxytocin, often referred to as the “bonding hormone” or “love hormone,” plays a role in social bonding, trust, and maternal-infant attachment.
 Vasopressin, another hormone, is associated with pair bonding and social recognition.

 The influence of hormones on behavior is not limited to reproduction and social bonding.
 Testosterone, for example, is linked to aggression and competitive behavior.
-The relationship between hormones and behavior is complex, involving both direct and indirect effects on and neurotransmitter systems.
+The relationship between hormones and behavior is complex, involving both direct and indirect effects on neural circuits and neurotransmitter systems.

 As our understanding of hormones deepens, so does the potential for therapeutic interventions.
 Hormone replacement therapy (HRT) is one such approach used to alleviate symptoms of hormonal imbalances, especially during menopause.
 However, the use of HRT is not without controversy, as it has been associated with certain health risks.
 It's crucial to weigh the benefits and risks with a healthcare professional.